Adrian Newey

 Adrian Martin Newey (born 26 December 1958) is a British engineer, aerodynamicist, automotive designer, and motorsport executive.
-Since 2025, Newey has served as technical director and co-owner of Aston Martin in Formula One; he previously served as technical director of Leyton House and McLaren, chief designer of March and Williams, and chief technical officer of Red Bull Racing.
+Since 2026, Newey has been team principal, technical director, and co-owner of Aston Martin in Formula One; he previously was technical director of Leyton House and McLaren, chief designer of March and Williams, and chief technical officer of Red Bull Racing.
 Widely regarded as one of the greatest engineers in Formula One history, Newey's designs have won 14 Drivers' and 12 Constructors' titles and Grands Prix between 1991 and 2024.

 After designing championship-winning Formula One cars for Williams and McLaren, Newey moved to Red Bull in 2006, his cars winning the Formula One Drivers' and Constructors' titles consecutively from 2010 to 2013, the Drivers' Championship in 2021, and both titles in 2022 and 2023.
 The Newey-designed RB19 is the most successful Formula One car in history, winning 21 out of the 22 races (95.45%) in which it competed.
 Newey's designs also won the 1985 and 1986 CART titles.
-On 1 May 2024, Red Bull Racing announced that Newey would leave his day-to-day Formula One design duties immediately and shift his focus to the RB17 hypercar (2025).
-Newey fully left the company in the first quarter of 2025.
+On 1 May 2024, Red Bull Racing announced that Newey would leave his day-to-day Formula One design duties immediately and shift his focus to the RB17 hypercar.
+Newey departed the company in the first quarter of 2025 and commenced work at Aston Martin, though he is still involved in the RB17 hypercar project, including its updated final design.

 Early life and career

 Adrian Martin Newey was born in Colchester, Essex, England, on 26 December 1958, the son of Richard and Edwina Newey.
-His father was a veterinarian and his mother was an ambulance driver during the Second World War.
+His father was a veterinarian and his mother was an ambulance driver during World War II.
 He attended Repton public school alongside motoring journalist and writer Jeremy Clarkson.
-Newey was asked to leave Repton at the age of 16 after an incident at a Greenslade concert at Repton's 19th-century Pears School Building organised by the school's sixth formers, where he pushed up the sound levels on the band's mixer, cracking the building's stained glass windows.
+Repton expelled Newey at age 16 after at a Greenslade concert at Repton's 19th-century Pears School Building organised by the school's sixth formers, Newey pushed up the sound levels on the band's mixer, which cracked the building's stained glass windows.

 Newey gained a first class honours degree in Aeronautical Engineering from the University of Southampton in 1980.
 Immediately after graduation, Newey began working in motorsport for the Fittipaldi Formula One team under Harvey Postlethwaite.
 In 1981, he joined the March team.
 After a period as a race engineer for Johnny Cecotto in European Formula 2, Newey began designing racing cars.
 His first projects were the March 82G and 83G sports cars to compete in the IMSA GT Championship.
 The latter was highly successful and won the IMSA's title in 1983 and 1984.